yeyanwang/sqlalchemy-challenge/README.md

 The `SurfsUp` directory contains `climate.ipynb` Jupyter Notebook, the `app.py` Python script, and a `Resources` folder which contains the `hawaii.sqlite` database, `hawaii_measurements.csv` and `hawaii_stations.csv`.

 ### Analyze and Explore the Climate Data
 Climate analysis and data exploration was done on the `hawaii.sqlite` database.
 The `climate.ipynb` Jupyter Notebook was created to perform precipitation analysis and station analysis.
-The `app.py` Python script was created to design climate app with a Flask API with 5 routes with JSON lists of climate information.
+The `app.py` Python script was created to design a climate app with a Flask API with 5 routes with JSON lists of climate information.

 **Precipitation Analysis**
 * ORM queries were done to get the date and prcp data for the previous 12 months.